 This article was originally published on Oct.
 7, 2005.
 It has been updated.

 Fool contributor Richard Gibbons has forgotten what rule No. 2 is.
-He owns calls on Cisco, but does not have a position in any of the other companies mentioned in this article.
-Wrigley is a current Income Investor selection.
-Merck was once an Income Investor recommendation.
-AT&T was once a Stock Advisor pick.
-The Motley Fool has adisclosure policy.
+He does not have a position in any of the companies mentioned in this article.
+Wrigley is a Motley Fool Income Investor pick.
+The Motley Fool has a disclosure policy.